Matthew530419/git-manual/README_git-manual.md

 - `cat a.txt`: All sentences in a.txt are displayed on terminal
 - `git rm <file>`: File will be deleted and changes will be updated on staging area(committed).
 If you use `rm <file>`,changes will be updated on workingdirectory(not committed).
 - `git mv <file>`: File will be renamed and changes will be updated on staging area.
 If you use `mv <file>`,changes will be updated on workingdirectory.
+- `git restore <file>.<extension>`: Restore changers of tracked files on working directory.
+If you restore all changes, use `git restore .`.
+Please use this code instead of `git checkout <name>`after git version "2.23", because command `git checkout` implies many command meaning and users are confused.
+This is the one of breaking down many command meaning `git checkout`.
+- `git restore --staged <file>.<extension>`: Restore changers of the file on staging area to on working directory.
+If you restore all changes, use `git restore --staged .`
+- `git restore --staged <file>.<extension>`: Restore changers of files on staging area to working directory.
+If you restore all changes, use `git restore --staged .`.
+- `git restore --source=<hashcode> <file>.<extension>` or `git restore --source=HEAD~<num> <file>.<extension>`: Restore changers of files to the commit with the hashcode or HEAD~<num>.
+- `git reset --mixed <hashcode>` or `git reset --mixed HEAD~<num>`:Reset commits from HEAD to right before numbering or from HEAD to right before hashcode.
+The changers due to resetting would be applied to working directory.
+If you use `git reset <hasecode>` or `git reset HEAD~<num>`, you will get same output.
+- `git reset --soft <hashcode>` or `git reset --soft HEAD~<num>`: :Reset commits from HEAD to right before numbering or from HEAD to right before hashcode.
+The changers due to resetting would be applied to staging area.
+- `git reset --hard HEAD`: Reset completely all tracked files no matter where working directory or staging area.
+- `git reset --hard <hashcode>` or `git reset --hard HEAD~<num>`: Reset completely commits from HEAD to right before numbering or from HEAD to right before hashcode.
+If you restore your fault that come from commits disappear, use `git reset --hard <hashcode>`.
+The hashcode means right before fault of reset.
+It would be better to find the hashcode if you use `git reflog`.
+- `git reflog`: Check all logs with explanation of status on hashcode with HEAD ID.
+- `git revert <hashcode>`: If you want to revert committed files to the original one and the commits connected with server, use this code.
+This is more safety than `git restore` and `git reset` because this make additional commit log with message and don't change log as them.
+- `git revert --no-commit <hashcode>`: If there is a conflict when revert function, use this code, fix the conflict manually and commit.
+Please just fix and commit about revert without other changers.

 ####4.
 Inspection and Finding histories